digit1024/ondrivefs_bmideas/README.md

 ## 🪲 BUGS and limitation
 - **Conflicts resolution not implemented/tested:**  Conflict resolution is not tested and not fully implemented
 - **Initial sync:** Similar to other projects it takes time.
-There is also no UI feedback
-- **Large Files:**  Large files are not supported yet.
+There is also no UI feedback **!FIXED!Large Files:**  Large files are not supported yet.
 - **Basic UI:** UI Is basic - it it more or less just a prototype
-- **Bug Going back online:** At this moment going back online requires deamon restart
+- **!FIXED!Bug Going back online:** At this moment going back online requires deamon restart
 - **no preventive controls:** E.g. Onedrive is not case sensitive - attempt to create files: Test.txt and test.txt may lead to errors.
 - **no hauskeeping** - it woudl be nice to have a possibility to remove old (not used for a long time) files from local drive.
 It's not implemented yet
 - **Code quality*** - it shuld be better.
 No tests at this point for example.